PM Shehbaz, Mohsin Naqvi discuss country's political, security situation

 LAHORE (Dunya News) - Federal Minister for Interior Mohsin Raza Naqvi on Sunday called on Prime Minister Muhammad Shehbaz Sharif to discuss crucial national issues.

 The interior minister gave a detailed briefing to the prime minister on overall law and order situation in the country.
-The discussion encompassed ongoing efforts to maintain peace and security across Pakistan.
+The discussion encompassed ongoing efforts to maintain peace and security across the country.

 Shehbaz Sharif and Mohsin Naqvi also exchanged views on the current political scenario, deliberating on its potential impact on national stability and governance.